-Malton to Hovingham Cycle Route – incorporating the parishes of Malton, Broughton, Swinton, Amotherby, Barton-le-Street and Slingsby.
+Hovingham to Malton – Path for Everyone.
+Incorporating the parishes of Malton, Broughton, Swinton, Amotherby, Barton-le-Street and Slingsby.

 Ryedale Cycle Forum are currently working with a small group of residents to grow support for this route.
 A sketch map of a possible route is to be shared with Parish Councils along the route, to get an agreed route and community support.
 We will then be working towards having a costed scheme with surveyor drawings.
 After that, we will be looking for funding to install the route.

 The development along the Broughton Road and Pasture Lane in Malton, has resulted in a realigned Broughton Road and different access to Old and New Malton.
 Connections need to be considered to take cyclists safely into Malton and joining the Malton-Pickering route.
 The cycle route out to Hovingham is a challenging project which has been considered by NYCC Highways in the past but never implemented.